 At its core, a material’s strength is derived from the bonds that hold it together on a molecular level.
-In the world of plastics and foams it is polymers – chains of repeating molecular units – that are bonded together to form the material.
+In the world of plastics and foams, it’s polymers – chains of repeating molecular units – that are bonded together to form the material.
 The strength of these bonds, known as a cross-link, is reflected in the strength of the material itself, with its ability to stretch, bear loads or return to shape after pressure is applied.
-Polymer is also where the names of many foam types are derived from, such as polyurethane, used in convoluted foam, and polyethylene.
+Polymer is also where the names of many foam types are derived from, such as polyurethane and polyethylene.

 Physical cross-links, while weaker, are more versatile because they happen more fluidly than the forced bonds of chemical cross-linking and can be used for broader, less specialized applications.
 With no compounds or other externalities added to the material to accomplish the linking, physically cross-linked products are more consistent in nature.
 This reduces the chance of batch-to-batch irregularities.
 Physically cross-linked products also have a better potential for reusability because their bonds can be more easily broken.

 Because of their variation, chemically and physically cross-linked products can be suited for different applications.
-Chemically cross-linked foams feature very fine-celled structures that, in combination with their molecular bonds, make them very strong and long-lasting materials, such as cross-linked polyethylene or foam rubber.
-They may also have a tendency to have a rougher outside finish than physically cross-linked foams, which are more difficult to damage but not as aesthetically appealing to some people when used in visible applications.
+Chemically cross-linked foams feature very fine-celled structures that, in combination with their molecular bonds, make them very tough and long-lasting materials, such as cross-linked polyethylene or foam rubber.
+They may also have a tendency to have a rougher outside finish than physically cross-linked foams, making them more difficult to damage but not as aesthetically appealing.
 This is commonly called a foam skin.
-Its strength also makes it resistant to breakdown by water, air and sunlight, making it a natural fit for outdoor or marine use.
+Its strength also makes it resistant to breakdown by water, air, and sunlight, making it a natural fit for outdoor or marine use.
 Physically cross-linked products are also fine-celled, but not always to the degree of very fine-celled chemically cross-linked foams.
-They have a generally smoother finish and can also be cleanly cut into very thin foam sheets for detail-oriented applications that need flexible foam.
+They generally have a smoother finish and can also be cleanly cut into very thin foam sheets for detail-oriented applications that need flexible foam.
 Physically cross-linked materials are also more easily recycled because their bonds aren’t as difficult to break down or restructure.